justinribeiro/blog-pwa/hugo/content/tags/_index.md

 ---
 date: 2019-10-07T00:00:00-08:00
 title: "Tags and Categories"
 description: "Not digging the random stream of thoughts mixed together in the main feed?
-You're in luck: there are five major tags that contain different themes of material."
+Fear not: I some tags that are available for finer grain control of your reading and viewing experience."
 sitemap:
   changefreq: "weekly"
   priority: 0.8
 ---

-# 📰 Tags and Categories

-Not digging the random stream of thoughts mixed together in the main feed?
-You're in luck: there are five major tags that contain different themes of material.

 ## 🕸️ Web Dev, Web Perf, and Web Platform Articles